 Bet Size (SQL Expression): size of the bet.
 It can be simply an amount or a SQL expression.
-Strategies that follow a particular stake progression logic, like for example the strategy Masaniello or D'Alembert, ca use SQL functions created in the Ipposnif database.
+Strategies that follow a particular stake progression logic, like for example the strategy Masaniello or D'Alembert, can use SQL functions present in the Ipposnif database.
 You can read here how to access the Ipposnif database.

 Size Offset Min/Max (SQL Expression): the minimum and maximum size that a bet can have.
 If the size overcomes one of the bounds, it is offset to the bound.

 Delete Distance (+integer): when the distance in ticks between the best back/lay price and the actual bet price is greater than the specified value, the bet is deleted (if unmatched).